cycle/docs/relation/many-to-many.md

 ORDER BY "l_category_photos_pivot"."position" ASC
 ```

-We can force ORM to use single query to pull the data (useful for more complex conditions):
+We can force the ORM to use a single query to pull the data (useful for more complex conditions):

 ```php
 $result = $categories->load('photos', [